demetriusj/janrain/README.md

 A Node.js module for interfacing with Janrain Engage API.

 Janrain is a leader in the social login/registration and sharing space.
 Their are one of the most inexpensive solutions to provide a turnkey social login and social sharing solution for your site.
 They bridge the gap between your website and the social networks.
 Janrain makes it easy for your users to login with an existing identity profile from social networks or identity providers like Facebook, Twitter, Google and Yahoo, to speed up online registration.
 Users can then interact with friends and publish activity data back through their social networks.
-Finaly you can also collect their details.
+Finally you can also collect their details.

 v0.0.1

-### DISCLAIMER

 ## Installation

-Janrain examples depends on [express](http://github.com/visionmedia/express) but the library does not.

 To install via npm